 - User experience, such as clickthrough rate (how many users click onto your website after seeing a search result) and bounce rate (how many users leave the site after viewing a single page)

-- Site reputation, like the number of external links to your website
+- Site reputation; the number of external links to your website

 For some, the best approach to SEO is to simply publish great content on a well-built site.
 While this will definitely improve user experience and, in time, site reputation, you can catapult yourself forward with a few conscious changes — the first of which relates to those oh-so-crucial keywords and key phrases.